filewalkwithme/melancholia/README.md

 melancholia
 ===========

-This will became an API that will answer requests from my AngularJS application
+In the near future an API